arthurgermano/svelte-client-router/README.md

   // ## Function - Function to load the layout component for this route
   lazyLoadLayoutComponent: () => import("./testComponents/SCR_Layout.svelte"),

+  // ## Lazy Load Loading Component - the loading component that must be loaded to be used
+  // ## for this route
+  // ## Function - Function to load the loading component for this route
+  lazyLoadLoadingComponent: () => import("./testComponents/SCR_Loading.svelte"),

   // ## Layout Component - the layout component that is going to be used
   // ## for this route
   // ## Function - Imported layout component for this route
   layoutComponent: SRC_Layout,

+  // ## Loading Component - the loading component that is going to be used
+  // ## for this route
+  // ## Function - Imported loading component for this route
+  loadingComponent: SRC_Loading,

   // ## Ignore Layout - if should ignore layout component
   // ## when you do not want to use global or local layout component